 In a low permeability host rock, such as the Clay stones or evaporites, there is the possibility that gas could be generated at a faster rate than it can be removed without inducing fracturing in the host rock.
-Thus, depending on the likely rates of bulk gas generation, the potential for significant overpressurisation may need to be considered for these concepts.
-For a disposal facility in a fractured higher strength rock it is likely that transport of gas through the host rock would be sufficient to prevent significant overpressurisation of the EBS.
-In several disposal concepts, the potential for migration of free gas containing gaseous radionuclides to the biosphere is an important issue.
+Thus, depending on the likely rates of bulk gas generation, the potential for significant over-pressurisation may need to be considered for these concepts.
+For a disposal facility in a fractured higher strength rock it is likely that transport of gas through the host rock would be mechanical coupling however, the high complexity of incorporating full coupling, limits for the moment its use to a restricted volume.
+Having a simplified version of such a coupling, enabling its use in a full scale two-phase flow evaluation, would be highly useful.